Implementation of CANopen and CANopen FD

 What does implementation of CANopen involve?

-HMS supplies its IXXAT CANopen protocol stack with comprehensive documentation and sample programs.
+HMS supplies its protocol stacks with comprehensive documentation and sample programs.
 Project files are supplied with the sample programs that allow direct integration into the corresponding development environments of the compiler manufacturer.
-All sample programs can be run directly on a reference platform (evaluation board or IXXAT interface card).

 The implementation is carried out as follows:

 - Adaptation to the hardware of the target platform (Timer, Interrupt system)

 - Creation of object dictionary entries

 Early CANopen implementations on the target system can be set-up within a few days.

 Alternatively, implementation can also be carried out by HMS.
 In this case, the requirements are specified together with the customer and then implemented by HMS.
 As the implementation is carried out by experienced engineers who are familiar with the software, this represents a low-cost, fast alternative to self-implementation.

 Useful tools for development and start-up, such as the Ixxat canAnalyser or the emtas CANopen DeviceExplorer and DeviceDesigner can be found on the Ixxat webpage.

 Time and again there are developers who consider whether they should develop the CANopen or CANopen FD protocol software themselves, because the specifications are freely available without license costs and there are also several open source initiatives to date.
 Of course this is an interesting development challenge.
 However, from an economic point of view it is not at all worthwhile, as mature CANopen and CANopen FD protocol software is offered nowadays by several manufacturers at very attractive prices.